 An identity source is a repository in the Cloud Authentication Service that represents one primary LDAP directory server and its replicas.
+This topic describes:

 During synchronization, RSA SecurID Access searches for an available identity source server.
 At least one server must be reachable.
 If a server cannot be reached, the synchronization process terminates.

 Users who are moved to a different organizational unit (OU) in the LDAP directory server cannot use their LDAP directory passwords for authenticator registration until after synchronization.
 You can enable just-in-time synchronization to avoid this issue.

 Note: The identity router uses simple bind authentication for connections to LDAP directory servers.